Helsinki Lit Festival with Sirpa Kähkönen!

 Sirpa Kähkönen’s historical novel begins where source information ends.
 It opens the gates to experiencing the past in a sensory way; the characters live out the story as physical, sensual beings.

 Sirpa Kähkönen has published thirteen novels of which one (36 Urns: A History of Being Wrong) has won and four others have been nominated for the prestigious Finlandia prize and one has been nominated for the Nordic Council Literature Prize.
 She has also published three non-fiction titles, one of which was nominated for the Tieto-Finlandia prize for non-fiction literature.
 In 2022, Kähkönen received the Finnish Cultural Foundation's Grand Prize for significant achievements in culture.
+She has also written five stageplays.

 Awards and nominations: